 A lightweight concrete block is a concrete masonry unit (CMU) made of expanded aggregate to reduce the density and weight compared to standard concrete block.
 Weights vary significantly, but are less than when denser aggregates are used.
 Where structurally feasible, lighter weight block should be used to reduce strains/loading on the masons' backs and resultant injury.
 For masons laying block, back injuries commonly represent half of the cost of workers' compensation.

 Lightweight or ultra lightweight may also be applied to a different technology known as aerated autoclaved cement (AAC) block.
 AAC block entrains air/gas in the concrete and produces a much lighter block (variable density 1/2 to 2/3 weight reduction compared to standard concrete).
 AAC block is most commonly used for interior walls and structures of two stories or less.
-This may also be used in large panels, and has improved insulating characteristics as well as lighter weight.
+This may also be used in large panels, and has improved insulating characteristics.

 Lower weight decreases the forces exerted on the spine and other parts of the skeleton during lifting, carrying and laying the block.
 Independent studies have shown a reduction in exposure to known risk factors for low back pain.
 The Construction Safety Association of Ontario analyzed masonry activities to determine their potential for causing musculoskeletal disorders.
 The study revealed that working with standard concrete blocks (12 x 24 x 6 inches, 35-45 pounds) can expose masons to a high risk of low back injury.
 The study found that reducing the weight of the block reduced back stress (see below) .
 The study also showed that adding grips to the block reduced stress as well.